Enhance your negotiation and conflict resolution skills.

 This Melbourne MicroCert will enable you to:

-- Generate solutions to resolve conflicts and negotiate interest-based agreements through clear and actionable leadership principles and tactics
+- Generate solutions to resolve conflicts and negotiate interest-based agreements through clear and actionable leadership principles and tactics drawn from an understanding of negotiation theory and evidence

 - Reflect upon theories and models to evaluate new ways to engage with superiors, peers and subordinates in ways that promote collaboration, co-operation, and enhance productivity.